-5.4.5 For the excavation at watching brief concern areas (Holes 11, 12, 14, 15 & 16), the excavation programme was commended in early September 2006 after the completion of temporary bridges construction at Streams B1 and B2.
-Vegetation clearance was started in early September at Holes 11, 12 and 16 and almost complete at Holes 11 to 16 in this reporting month.
-Bulk earthwork at concerned watching brief area was concentrated Holes 11, 14 and 16.
-No archaeological material was identified in the second quarterly report (April to September 2006).
-Archaeological watching brief monitoring was in progress during this reporting month.
+5.4.6 For the excavation at watching brief concern areas (Holes 11, 12, 14, 15 & 16), the excavation programme was commended in early September 2006 after the completion of temporary bridges construction at Streams B1 and B2.
+Vegetation clearance was started in early September 2006 and completed in the reporting month at Holes 11, 12, 14, 15 & 16.
+Bulk earthwork at concerned watching brief area was concentrated Holes 11, 12, 14 and 16.
+No archaeological material was identified in the second quarterly report (April to September 2006) and third quarterly report (October to December 2006).
+Archaeological watching brief monitoring was completed during this reporting month.